Disney World Deluxe Villa Resort Rankings (2026)

 Which Deluxe Villas Resorts are best & worst at Walt Disney World?
 These Disney Vacation Club rankings cover our top picks and least favorite based on theme, rooms, restaurants, pools, location and more.
-We cover the pros & cons of each property, and why we love each of them.
-(Updated February 5, 2024.)
+We cover the pros & cons of each property, and why we love each of them

-We’ve re-ranked the resorts on this list once again for 2024 following room redesigns at a couple of resorts (with a new #1 pick!) and more on the horizon.
+We’ve re-ranked the resorts on this list once again for 2026 following more stays at the newest DVC resort, expansion at another, plus room redesigns at a few resorts and more on the horizon.
 As Deluxe Villas are our favorite category of accommodations at Walt Disney World, this list is in large part not just our favorite DVC properties, but our favorite resorts at Walt Disney World, period.

 Before you close this post out as “irrelevant” if you’re not a Disney Vacation Club member, it’s worth noting that you do not need to be in DVC to stay at these resorts.
 For one, all are bookable directly from Walt Disney World, they’re the “Deluxe Villa” tier, which is treated just like a traditional hotel.
 For another, you can use our Tips for Renting Disney Vacation Club Points to step into the shoes of a DVC member–and save money in the process!